ExpandedPossibilities/fwatch/README.md

 define how memory for certain variables was handled.
 No legitimate warnings are revealed by either clang or splint at this time.
-Finally, some subsections of the code which could run on Linux were analyzed using klee and the single error found was fixed.
+Finally, some subsections of the code which could run on Linux were analyzed using klee and the issues found were fixed.
 The klee analysis is more thorough than the others, but could only be applied to a small subset of the codebase.

 Early versions of this code used `realpath(3)` instead of my own path canonicalization code.
 This worked for watching for the creation of